csc-training/geocomputing_course/materials/supercomputing.md

 #### Parallel computing
 * Only few GIS tools have built-in support for parallization
-* With scrips and diving the data any tool can be run in parallel
+* With scripts and dividing the data any tool can be run in parallel

 #### Embarrassingly parallel analyses
 * Many similar, but independent tasks.